MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/language-support.md

 ## Speaker Recognition

-Speaker recognition is kind of language agnostics.
-We built an universal model for text-independent speaker recognition by lumping together various data sources of multiple languages.
-We have tuned and evaluated on languages and locales as the following table for the various Speaker Recognition APIs.
+Speaker recognition is mostly language agnostic.
+We built a universal model for text-independent speaker recognition by combining various data sources from multiple languages.
+We have tuned and evaluated the model on the languages and locales that appear in the following table.
 See the [overview](speaker-recognition-overview.md) for additional information on Speaker Recognition.

 | Language | Locale (BCP-47) | Text-dependent verification | Text-independent verification | Text-independent identification |
 |----|----|----|----|----|